MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-source.md

 }
 ```

- - The `Todo` entity is configured to be backed by a stored procedure.
+ - The `Todo` entity backed by a stored procedure.
  - The `type` property within source is set to `stored-procedure`, indicating the kind of source object the entity is mapped to.
  - The `object` property within source is the name of the stored procedure in the database.